Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Trilinos Core

 \subsection{Performance Portability: Kokkos Core}

 Kokkos Core\footnote{For historical reasons the package name is ``Kokkos'' since it precedes the creation of other Kokkos subprojects such as Kokkos Kernels.} is a programming model designed for performance portability across hardware architectures such as CPUs and GPUs.
+While the development of Kokkos Core has originated as a package of Trilinos, Kokkos has become an independent project in 2015 and is nowadays snapshotted into Trilinos for the pure convenience of dependency management.
 Two primary insights into achieving performance portability shaped Kokkos' development: i) abstractions for both parallel execution and data structures are required, and ii) the fundamental programming model must be descriptive rather than prescriptive.